-Aside from being amazingly easy to use – and superbly effective – I also appreciate how easy it is to clean my EnviroCloths.
+Aside from being amazingly easy to use and effective, I also appreciate how easy it is to actually clean my EnviroCloths.

 Unless I’m doing some heavy duty cleaning – like scrubbing down outdoor furniture, wiping up juices from raw chicken, or cleaning my bathroom – I rinse my EnviroCloth out with tap water, let it air dry for 24 hours, and use it again and again.

 After a week of regular use – or, just one time of heavy duty cleaning (I always, always use my bathroom cleaning EnviroCloths just once) – I rinse them out, let them air dry for a day, and then launder.